OpenBlocksTeam/openblocks-docs/docs/modules/home.md

-# Modules
-What are modules and what it does?
-Well you can read it here!

 ## What is a module?
 A module is a piece of code that can be loaded and unloaded at runtime, giving or removing a feature to OpenBlocks.